chenxingqiang/secret-learn/doc/related_projects.rst

 - `giotto-tda <https://github.com/giotto-ai/giotto-tda>`_ A library for
   `Topological Data Analysis
   <https://en.wikipedia.org/wiki/Topological_data_analysis>`_ aiming to
-  provide a jax-sklearn compatible API.
-It offers tools to transform data inputs (point clouds, graphs, time series, images) into forms suitable for computations of topological summaries, and components dedicated to extracting sets of scalar features of topological origin, which can be used alongside other feature extraction methods in jax-sklearn.
+  provide a secret-learn compatible API.
+It offers tools to transform data inputs (point clouds, graphs, time series, images) into forms suitable for computations of topological summaries, and components dedicated to extracting sets of scalar features of topological origin, which can be used alongside other feature extraction methods in secret-learn.

 Statistical learning with Python
 --------------------------------